postmanlabs/labs-docs/v6/postman/design_and_develop_apis/view_and_analyze_reports.md

 #### Total number of APIs

-This view provides you the total number of APIs present in the team.
+Displays the total number of APIs present in the team.
 It displays a list of all APIs in both the private and public workspaces within the team.

 #### New APIs

-This view provides you the number of new APIs created in the team.
+Displays the number of new APIs created in the team.
 However, note that new versions of an API created are not accounted for.

 #### Active APIs

-This view provides the number of active APIs in the team.
+Displays the number of active APIs in the team.
 Postman considers an API active if at least one request was sent through a collection linked to an API.

 #### Team size